Equestrian Rubber Flooring: How to Choose the Right Matting for Your Stable

 4 Benefits of Equestrian Rubber Flooring

-Stable rubber flooring provides plenty of benefits not only to your horse but to you.
+Horse stable rubber flooring or Equestrian rubber flooring provides plenty of benefits not only to your horse but to you.
 Invest in quality flooring that’s fit for purpose.
 Here are four benefits of equestrian rubber flooring.

-Rubber flooring should be non-slip.
+Equestrian Rubber flooring should be non-slip.
 This not only benefits the horse but yourself as well as it helps to reduce the risk of potential slips and falls.
 Your horse probably spends a lot of their time in a stable or barn.
 It’s important that the space is as safe and comfortable as possible.

 Easy to Sweep and Clean

 Given the environment, it’s important that the flooring you choose is suitable for your needs.
-While all rubber flooring will have a non-slip quality, some equestrian flooring allows for easier sweeping which is hugely beneficial.
+While all rubber flooring will have a non-slip quality, some equestrian rubber flooring allows for easier sweeping which is hugely beneficial.

-Stable flooring can provide an extra level of comfort for your horse.
+Equestrian rubber flooring can provide an extra level of comfort for your horse.
 Your flooring solution should support your horse’s movements and joints while offering a superior comfort experience.
 Although a more rigid surface may look uninviting to humans for a good night’s sleep, rubber flooring is perfectly suitable for a stable setting.

 How Thick Should Stable Flooring Be?